 Versatile and effective, all-purpose cleaners can help save money by performing multiple cleaning functions.
 As spray-on cleaners or concentrates, they can remove grime and germs from countertops, walls, floors, bathroom surfaces, upholstery, and more.
 While spray-on cleaners are generally best for smaller, specific areas like walls, windows, or countertops, concentrates that are diluted with water are usually more suitable for cleaning large areas like floors.

 With so many options available, it can be tricky to select the right cleaner for you.
 The following top sprays, concentrates, and wipes were chosen based on how quickly they dissolve grime, how easily they rinse off, and which types of jobs they’re best suited for.
-Read on to learn about the features to consider when shopping for an all-purpose cleaner for your home.
+Read on to learn about the features to consider when shopping for an all-purpose cleaner and find out which one we tested.

 - BEST BANG FOR THE BUCK: Mr. Clean Summer Citrus Liquid Multi Purpose Cleaner

 - BEST DEGREASER: CLR PRO Heavy Duty Cleaner

 - BEST DISINFECTANT WIPES: Micro-Scientific Opti-Cide Max Disinfecting Wipes

 - BEST PLANT CONCENTRATE: Biokleen Natural All Purpose Cleaner

 - BEST GERMICIDAL SPRAY: Clorox Healthcare Bleach Germicidal Cleaner